Michigan Dogman

-In folklore, the Michigan Dogman was a creature allegedly witnessed in 1887 in Wexford County, Michigan, United States.
-It was described as a seven-foot tall, blue-eyed, or amber-eyed bipedal canine-like animal with the torso of a man and a fearsome howl that sounds like a human scream.
-According to legends, the Michigan Dogman appears in a ten-year cycle that falls on years ending in 7 and can be deterred by clapping loudly.
+In folklore, the Michigan Dogman is an alleged creature first witnessed in 1887 in Wexford County, Michigan, United States.
+It was described as a 7 ft, blue- or amber-eyed bipedal canid possessing the torso of a man with a fearsome howl resembling a human scream.
+Folklore claims that the creature reemerges on a recurring ten-year pattern linked to years ending in the number seven.
 Sightings have been reported in several locations throughout Michigan, primarily in the northwestern quadrant of the Lower Peninsula.

 History

-This creature was unknown to most of the modern world, until very late in the 20th century.
-It is said to have been stalking the area around the Manistee River since the days when the Odawa tribes lived there.
+This creature was unknown to most of the modern world until very late into the 20th century.
+It is said to have been stalking the area around the Manistee River since the days when the Odawa tribes lived in the area.

-The first alleged encounter of the Michigan Dogman occurred in 1887 in Wexford County, when two lumberjacks saw a creature which they described as having a man's body and a dog's head.
+The first alleged encounter with the Michigan Dogman occurred in 1887 in Wexford County, when two lumberjacks reportedly witnessed a creature that they claimed possessed the body of a man with the head of a dog.

-In 1937 in Paris, Michigan, Robert Fortney was attacked by five wild dogs and said that one of the five walked on two legs.
-Reports of similar creatures also came from Allegan County in the 1950s, and in Manistee and Cross Village in 1967.
+In 1937, Robert Fortney was attacked by five wild dogs in Paris, Michigan, and claimed that one member of the pack walked on two legs.
+Similar creatures were likewise reported in Allegan County in the 1950s, as well as in both Cross Village and Manistee in 1967.

-Other sightings include a series of occurrences in Ottawa County, Grand Haven from 1993 to 1994.
+Other purported encounters include a series of sightings in Grand Haven, Ottawa County, from 1993 to 1994.
 Most of these reports came from a man simply referred to as “Ben”.
-He claims to have seen the beast on three separate occasions.
+He claimed to have seen the beast on three occasions.
 One such sighting was in December 1993, wherein he spotted the Dogman in his parents' driveway on Lakewood Drive.
 The creature was standing behind the car on its hind legs, only running off when Ben started screaming.

-Another separate account was from someone else in 1994 in the same area.
-This report was of a run in which the reporter hit a large animal with his car, thinking it to be a deer.
-There was no corpse to be found, instead only gray fur within the grill of the car.
+Another report was submitted in 1994 in the same area.
+In this account, the witness allegedly hit a large animal with his car, assuming it was a deer.
+There was no corpse to be found, instead only gray fur within the grille of the vehicle.

-Linda S. Godfrey, in her book The Beast of Bray Road, compares the Manistee sightings to a similar creature sighted in Wisconsin known as the Beast of Bray Road.
+In her book The Beast of Bray Road, Linda S. Godfrey compares the Manistee sightings to a similar creature attested in Wisconsin known as the Beast of Bray Road.

 The Cook song

-In 1987, disc jockey Steve Cook at WTCM-FM in Traverse City, Michigan recorded a song titled "The Legend", which he initially played as an April Fool's Day joke.
-He based the songs on myths and legends from around North America, and had never heard of an actual Michigan "dogman" at the time of the recording:
+In 1987, disc jockey Steve Cook at WTCM-FM in Traverse City, Michigan, recorded a song titled "The Legend", which he initially played as an April Fool's Day joke.
+He based the song on myths and legends from around North America, and had never heard of an actual Michigan "dogman" at the time of the recording:

 I made it up completely from my own imagination as an April Fools' prank for the radio and stumbled my way to a legend that goes back all the way to Native American times.